subbu-design-lab/.github/profile/README.md

-# 🧠 Subu Design Lab
+# 🧠 Design Lab

-Welcome to **Subu Design Lab** — a curated collection of low-level designs, system architecture patterns, and backend engineering practices built to sharpen design thinking and showcase scalable engineering.
+Welcome to **Design Lab** — a curated collection of low-level designs, system architecture patterns, and backend engineering practices built to sharpen design thinking and showcase scalable engineering.

 This repository hub is crafted with a focus on: